-The Jackson MPO, and the JACTS technical and policy committees were provided opportunities to review the model results.
-Since there were limited roadways within the Jackson MPO area that exhibited high VOC levels on a daily level, the results presented to the MPO and the various committees for comment included any roadways with
+The Jackson MPO and the JACTS Technical Advisory and Policy Committees were provided opportunities to review the model results.
+Since there were limited roadways within the Jackson MPO area that exhibited high VOC levels on a daily level, the results presented to the MPO and the various committees for comment included any roadways

 These locations may also illustrate operational-type issues on a roadway segment, especially during peak travel periods.
-However, other locations not detected by the model results as higher VOCs areas may also present congestion issues once factors not captured by the travel demand model as traffic interruptions (traffic signals, stop signs, merging, etc.), freedom to maneuver, and safety may affect the LOS.
+However, other locations not detected as high VOC by the model may also present congestion issues once factors not captured by the travel demand model - such as traffic interruptions (traffic signals, stop signs, merging, etc.), freedom to maneuver, and safety - affect the LOS.